agardnerIT/site/_posts/2021/2021-03-09-sunglasses-software-performance.md

 If my company is in the business of manufacturing sunglasses, it has two opportunities to improve the quality of the glasses and the perception of my company:

 1. During the design & manufacture cycle
-1. During post sales cycle
+1. During the post sales cycle

 ### Quality During Design and Manufacture
 How does my company differentiate our sunglasses from every other market player?
 Perhaps we invest in better R&D so our **shapes** are better, different or more suited to our customer profile than our competitors.
 We invest in **style**.

 Perhaps we invest in **better materials**?
 Clearer lenses, scratch resistant coatings, UV protections, polarisation technology and so forth.
-Maybe the materials from which make the frames are lighterweight or more durable so the glasses don't break as easily as the competitors glasses.
+Maybe the materials from which make the frames are lighter weight or more durable so the glasses don't break as easily as the competitors glasses.
 We invest in **quality**.

 > In short, we improve the quality of the product that goes out the door.